mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 Easy enough.
 But how do we then compare the individual scores to those averages?
-Each of the below attempts raises an error.
+Both attempts below raise an error.

 {% include header-sql.html %}
 ```sql